Code-Institute-Submissions/i-love-this-game/README.md

 o There's a highlight effect to each social media icon on the navbar when hovered over.

+o Any external links will open in a new tab to allow easy navigation for the user and avoiding the user to leave the website.

 ![Footer](docs/footer.png)

 • Home page